Welcome to the Maggie’s Garden & Stems Family!

 “That dream was planted in your heart for a reason” - Author Unknown.

-When we bought our land in 2018 and later built our home, I knew I wanted to do something special that would serve others in our little country pocket on the east end of Mt.
+When we bought our land in 2018 and later built our home, I knew I wanted to create something special that would serve others in our little country pocket on the east end of Mt.
 Vernon, Washington.

-With a love for both gardening and event planning, I struggled with how I could feed my creativity and fuel my imagination.
-Kicking my ideas around with our family and friends, the evolution of our garden space quickly took shape.
-I spent countless hours researching and developing conscientious practices, while gleaning resources and education from the some of best influencers around the nation and most importantly in our own region.
-A plan was drafted and then I went for it - growing from a handful of seeds to an abundant harvest of stems.
+With a love for both gardening and event planning, I found myself wondering how I could feed my creativity and fuel my imagination.
+As I kicked ideas around with family and friends, the vision for our garden space quickly began to take shape.
+I spent countless hours researching and developing conscientious growing practices, while learning from some of the best influencers across the nation—and most importantly, right here in our own region.

 ~ Chery